nijanthanvijayakumar/quinn/CONTRIBUTING.md

 #### VSCode

-1. Install the `Ruff` extension from the VSCode marketplace.
+1. Install the `Ruff` extension by Astral Software from the VSCode marketplace (Extension ID: *charliermarsh.ruff*).
 2. Open the command palette (Ctrl+Shift+P) and select `Preferences: Open Settings (JSON)`.
 3. Add the following configuration to your settings.json file: